johnfactotum/foliate-js/README.md

 ### The Renderers

-It has two renderers, one for paginating reflowable books, and one for fixed-layout.
-They are custom elements (web components).
+To simplify things, it has two separate renderers, one for reflowable books, and one for fixed layout books (as such there's no support for mixed layout books).
+These renderers are custom elements (web components).

 A renderer's interface is currently mainly:
 - `.open(book)`: open a book object.